AaronSamuelJ/AaronSamuelJ.github.io/_posts/2017-07-27-why_i_chose_software_development.markdown

 ---
 layout: post
 title:  "Why I Chose Software Development"
-date:   2017-07-27 20:26:58 +0000
+date:   2017-07-27 16:26:59 -0400
 ---

-The content of your blog post goes here.
 I have always been analytical and a deep thinker.
 Just like most people, I've always found it important to try to understand the world around me.
-Questions I've pondered were: why are we here?  what does it all mean?  what purpose does my life serve? what is the higher power behind it all?
+Questions I've pondered were: Why are we here?
+What does it all mean?
+What purpose does my life serve?
+What is the higher power behind it all?
 One thing I've come to realize is life is a journey...and my life has led me to coding.

 When I was a teenager I had a fascination with game development as a likely career prospect.
 The high cost for the schooling and the arduos education required intimidated me at the time so I put the notion of being a game programmer out of my mind.
 Also, I didn't possess the cognitive tools to know how to solve daily life problems.
 That was about to change.